craftercms/docs/source/reference/project-tools/engine/engine-multi-target-configuration.rst

    To publish the override configuration files setup above, open the **Dashboard** via the Navigation Menu on the top right or via the Sidebar.
 Scroll to the **Unpublished Work** dashlet.

    .. image:: /_static/images/site-admin/view-override-config-on-dashboard.webp
-      :alt: Multi-target Configuration - New configuration files listed in the "My Recent Activity" dashlet in the Dashboard
+      :alt: Multi-target Configuration - New configuration files listed in the "Unpublished Work" dashlet in the Dashboard
       :width: 85 %
       :align: center